 The MBS User Data Ingest Session is composed of one or more MBS Distribution Sessions (see clause 4.5.6 below) and these shall be provisioned in the same operation as the enclosing MBS User Data Ingest Session.
 It is not valid for an MBS User Data Ingest Session to have no MBS Distribution Sessions defined.

+MBS Distribution Sessions may be added to or removed from an MBS User Data Ingest Session by the MBS Application Provider at any time, subject to the minimum number specified above.
+The MBS User Service Announcement may need to change as a consequence to refer to a revised set of corresponding MBS Distribution Session Announcements.

 4.5.6 MBS Distribution Session parameters

-This entity models an MBS Distribution Session, as provisioned by the MBS Application Provider and as managed by the MBSF.
+This entity models an MBS Distribution Session, as provisioned by the MBS Application Provider, and as managed by the MBSF.
 This MBSF subsequently uses this information to provision a corresponding MBS Distribution Session in the MBSTF.

+The following parameters assigned by the MBS Application Provider may be updated by the MBS Application Provider at any time:

+Target service areas,

+MBS Frequency Selection Area (FSA) Identifier (applicable only to broadcast Service type)

+[QoS information].

+With the exception of the MBS Session Identifier (which is immutable after initial assignment) and the Location-dependent service flag (which is immutable after creation), all other parameters assigned by the MBS Application Provider may be updated by the MBS Application Provider when the MBS Distribution Session is in the INACTIVE state.

 The baseline parameters for an MBS Distribution Session that are common to all distribution methods are listed in table 4.5.6-1 below.
 All parameters are exposed to the MBS Application Provider except where noted otherwise.

 Table 4.5.6-1: Common baseline parameters of MBS Distribution Session entity